 The sight radius of a handgun should also be a point to consider.

 A small handgun will have a shorter barrel, which will naturally result in a smaller sight radius.

-Depending on the skill of the shooter, a smaller distance between the front and rear sights affect the shooter’s aim effectively.
+Depending on the skill of the shooter, a smaller distance between the front and rear sights affects the shooter’s aim effectively.
 However, at distances where legal enforcers typically work in, this factor shouldn’t be a major concern.

-If size is not a concern, then using your service weapon for both on and off duty is an ideal option, simply because you are training and handling the gun regularly, and it does not cost you extra money.
+If the size is not a concern, then using your service weapon for both on and off duty is an ideal option, simply because you are training and handling the gun regularly, and it does not cost you extra money.